ARTS

 About Portico Arts

 From its inception, The Portico has been a hub for the local artistic community.
-Our dedicated arts team leaders and volunteers have curated a space that fosters important
+Our dedicated arts team leaders and volunteers have curated a space that fosters important Conversation, Connection, and Community Change.

 Many of the visual and performing arts you experience on campus are produced and curated by a team of dedicated local artists and volunteers.
+Our artistic efforts include:

-• Gallery exhibits (in The Cafe & Community Hall) that give voice to important societal issues
+• Gallery exhibits in the cafe & community hall that give voice to important societal issues

 Current Exhibits | Experiences | Events